 Dr. Khosa has completed extensive training in radiology including a radiology residency in Europe and the IMG Alternate Pathway – Diagnostic Radiology Certification for USA and Canada.
 He then undertook an MBA and several leadership courses.
 He maintians a keen interest in mentoring and coaching of medical students and physicians.

 He is the recipient of numerous mentoring, research and philanthropic awards: https://www.voiceonline.com/dr-faisal-khosa-of-vancouver-continues-to-ga...

-My research focus is on gender disparity in which I am mentoring students across Canada.
-We have successfully tested our hypothesis and methodology with projects, which formed the basis of manuscripts accepted by high impact, prestigious peer reviewed journals – i.e. American Journal of Roentgenology (http://www.ajronline.org) and American Journal of Neuroradiology (http://www.ajnr.org).
-Additional gender disparity projects are ongoing with data being collected for Law Schools, Business Schools, Political Science Schools, Public Health Schools, Engineering and Medical Schools.
+My research focus is on equity, deiversity and inclusion in which I am mentoring students across North America and beyond.
+We have successfully tested our hypothesis and methodology with projects, which formed the basis of manuscripts accepted by high impact, prestigious peer reviewed journals.
+Additional gender and racial disparity projects are ongoing with data being collected for Law Schools, Business Schools, Political Science Schools, Public Health Schools, Engineering and Medical Schools.
 IRB requirement is waived since the data for our projects is publically available.

 1. The Female Employees Equal Pay Act of 1956, which made wage discrimination based on sex against the law.

 2. The Employment Equity Act of 1986, which applies to federally regulated employees and requires employers to identify and eliminate unnecessary barriers that limit employment opportunities.